Sullivansome/Algorithm-4th-Edition/readME.md

 ```

 Replace your.main.Class with your actual main class and arg1 arg2 arg3 with the actual arguments you want to pass.

+6. Create tasks.json in vscode
+Open the Command Palette (via the View menu or by right-clicking) and type in and select Tasks:
+Configure task then select Create `tasks.json` from template.